There are 4 areas of Special Educational Needs and Disabilities (SEND):

 - physical symptoms that are medically unexplained

-See further details in the SEND Code of Practice:0-25 Years - January 2015 (6.32).
+For more information, see SEND Code of Practice:0-25 Years - January 2015 (6.32).

 Cognition and Learning

-Support for learning difficulties may be required for those who learn at a slower pace.
 Learning difficulties cover a wide range of needs, including:

-Learning Difficulties is discussed in the Cognition and Learning section of the SEND Code of Practice: 0-25 - January 2015 (6.30 and 6.31)
+For more information see SEND Code of Practice: 0-25 - January 2015 (6.30 and 6.31).

 Communication and Interaction

 Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
-This may be because they have:

-- difficulty saying what they want to
+- they have difficulty saying what they want to say

-- they do not understand or use social rules of communication.
+- they do not understand or use social rules of communication

-Children and young people with Autistic Spectrum Disorders (ASD), including Asperger’s Syndrome and Autism are likely to have particular difficulties with social interaction.
-They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.
+Autistic Children are likely to have difficulties with social interaction.
+They may also have difficulties with language, communication and imagination.
+This can impact on how they relate to others.

-See further details: SEND Code of Practice: 0-25 - January 2015 (6.28 and 6.29)
+For more information, see SEND Code of Practice: 0-25 - January 2015 (6.28 and 6.29).